Fujiki-Nakamura/CarND/P4-Advanced-Lane_Lines/writeup.md

 According to [this page](http://www.intmath.com/applications-differentiation/8-radius-curvature.php), I calculated the radius of curvature converting the coordinates in pixel space to the coordinated in real world space.
 <br>This step was done in the `# Curvature` section in `scripts/pipeline.py`.

+I also measured the position of the vehicle.
+Assuming the camera is mounted at the center of the car, I defined the position as the deviation of the center of the image from the midpoint of the lane.
+<br>This step was done in the `# How left from the center of the lines` section in `scripts/pipeline.py`.

 ### Output
 I combined all the steps above and got images like below.